 - 1 An administrator generates or locates CDFs suitable for cloning.
 On systems that are installed with the current version of the operating system, the install.cdf is located in the /var/adm/smlogs directory.
-The config.cdf can be saved to any directory, but the default directory is /var/adm/smlogs.
+The config.cdf can be saved to any directory by using the sysman -clone -save command, but the default directory is /var/adm/smlogs.
 Installation and Configuration Cloning procedures are documented in Chapter 6 and Chapter 7 respectively. - 2 The administrator copies original CDFs to a working area for modification.
 At a minimum, host-specific information must be modified so that the cloned system has a unique identity.
-Original CDFs should be retained in the /var/adm/smlogs directory because they contain information about the initial system installation or configuration that could be valuable for future troubleshooting. - The administrator creates scripts or programs to be executed at three predefined points in the Full or Cloned Installation processes (two points in the Update installation process).
-The administrator determines the actions performed by these user-supplied files.
-See Section 5.7 in this chapter for more information.
+Original CDFs should be retained in the /var/adm/smlogs directory because they contain information about the initial system installation or configuration that could be valuable for future troubleshooting. - 3 The administrator optionally creates scripts or programs to be executed at three predefined points in the Full or Cloned Installation processes (two points in the Update installation process).
+The administrator determines the actions performed by these files.
+See Section 5.7 in this chapter for more information about creating these files.

-4 The administrator moves the modified CDFs and any user-supplied files to the / (root) directory on a diskette, to the /var/adm/ris/clients/sets/profile_set directory on a RIS server, or to the $/{ ilde{ iny isl}}$ directory on a CD-ROM if the distribution media is being repackaged.
+4 The administrator moves the modified CDFs and any user-supplied files to the / (root) directory on a diskette, to the /var/adm/ris/clients/sets/profile set directory on a RIS server, or to the $/{ ilde{ ilde{ ilde{I}}}}$ directory on a CD-ROM if the distribution media is being repackaged.
 The files also can be copied to the /isl directory within an extracted RIS area.
-See Section 5.8 in this chapter for more information.
+See Section 5.8 in this chapter for more information about moving the files to the correct location.